-- [74] Even looking at the three factors cumulatively and in light of their purposes, the fact remains that, in regard to the second factor, the challenge made by Mr. Lukács is not related to the constitutionality of legislation or to the non-constitutionality of administrative action.
-Considering that the Supreme Court already established that the second part of the test for granting public interest standing does not expand beyond cases in which constitutionality of legislation or the non-constitutionality of administrative action.
-Knr.
-Lukács's submissions. - [75] The Agency finds that Mr. Lukács does not have public interest standing.
+[74] Even looking at the three factors cumulatively and in light of their purposes, the fact remains that, in regard to the second factor, the challenge made by Mr. Lukács is not related to the constitutionality of legislation or to the non-constitutionality of administrative action.
+Considering that the Supreme Court already established that the second part of the test for granting public interest standing does not expand beyond cases in which constitutionality of legislation or the non-constitution is contested, this is a fatal flaw in Mr. Lukács's submissions.

+[75] The Agency finds that Mr. Lukács does not have public interest standing.